smartboxgroup/smartbox-skeleton/docs/pages/_samples/6Broadcast.md

 ---
-name: Create a new broadcast flow
+title: Create a new broadcast flow
 permalink: samples/broadcastflow
 ---